junxit/us-congress-bills-115/metadata.md

 - 2018-12-17 — Senate amendment proposed (on the floor): Amendment SA 4115 proposed by Senator McConnell for Senator Wicker.(consideration: CR S7638)
 - 2018-12-17 — Senate amendment submitted
 - 2018-12-17 — The committee substitute withdrawn by Unanimous Consent.
+- 2018-12-18 — Message on Senate action sent to the House.
+- 2018-12-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Graves (LA) objected to the Yea - Nay vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2018-12-19 — Considered as unfinished business. (consideration: CR H10319)
+- 2018-12-19 — Considered under suspension of the rules. (consideration: CR H10306-10309)
+- 2018-12-19 — DEBATE - The House proceeded with forty minutes of debate on S. 1520.
+- 2018-12-19 — Held at the desk.
+- 2018-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-19 — Mr. Graves (LA) moved to suspend the rules and pass the bill.
+- 2018-12-19 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 350 - 11 (Roll no. 444). (text: CR H10306-10308)
+- 2018-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 350 - 11 (Roll no. 444).(text: CR H10306-10308)
+- 2018-12-19 — Received in the House.
+- 2018-12-27 — Presented to President.
+- 2018-12-27 — Presented to President.
+- 2018-12-31 — Became Public Law No: 115-405.
+- 2018-12-31 — Became Public Law No: 115-405.
+- 2018-12-31 — Signed by President.
+- 2018-12-31 — Signed by President.